Transportation and Infrastructure

 The majority of goods movement occurs by truck and relies on BC Ferries who have a drop trailer service that places trailers on the ferry and takes them off again, negating the need for tractor and driver to travel.

 With respect to air traffic, the Parksville-Qualicum Beach Region area has the benefit of being in relatively close proximity to the Comox Valley Airport and its direct flights to Vancouver and Alberta.
 The Nanaimo Airport is the same distance from the Parksville-Qualicum Beach Region and has daily flights to Vancouver and Seattle.
-Nanaimo also has a seaport and has daily harbor to harbor flights to downtown Vancouver, Victoria and Richmond.
+Nanaimo also has a seaport and has daily harbour to harbour flights to downtown Vancouver, Victoria and Richmond.

 For distribution of goods within Vancouver Island, Parksville-Qualicum Beach Region has a central location for goods moving through Nanaimo to and from areas to the north.
 However, without port or large ferry facilities right in Parksville-Qualicum Beach Region, it is doubtful that distribution facilities would prefer a Parksville-Qualicum Beach Region location relative to Nanaimo (which has a larger local population, close proximity to port and ferry, and a central location for distribution in any direction on the Island).
 Parksville-Qualicum Beach Region also has the disadvantage of limited road connections to the Inland Island Highway that provide limited alternative routes in the event of a traffic disturbance that closes one of the roads.